kyegomez/Andromeda/Andromeda/datasets/README.md

 Split the datasets into training, validation, and testing sets.

-## Model architecture: Choose a suitable transformer architecture, such as GPT-3, BERT, or RoBERTa, depending on the desired AI capabilities (e.g., language generation, classification, or question-answering).

 ## Training strategy: Train the AI model using the prioritized datasets in a multi-stage process.